BurntSushi/nakala/doc/PLAN.md

 They are only ever used for checking the integrity of the index, perhaps due to some other form of corruption.
 The reason why we don't need checksums for durability in segments is because segments are immutable.
-That is, before we wite a commit a transaction referencing a segment, we first make sure the segment is durable, and only then do we start writing to the transaction log.
+That is, before we write a commit a transaction referencing a segment, we first make sure the segment is durable, and only then do we start writing to the transaction log.
 Since we never subsequently mutate it, the presence of the transaction itself is a receipt that the segment is durable.